hbc/knowledgebase/faq/contributing_to_knowledegebase.md

 #### "Sub-category" for specific "Categories":

-*Note use these as they are listed below when creating a header for a markdown file being created for contribution.
-When the pull request (or an issue) is created, use the matching label to tag it (matching labels will have the `subcategory-` prefix).*
+Use these as they are listed below when creating a header for a markdown file being created for contribution.
+When the pull request (or an issue) is created, use the matching label to tag it (matching labels will have the `subcategory-` prefix).

 * **Admin**: `guides`, `tools`, `internal resources`, `general resources`
 * **Computing**: `bcbio`, `installation`, `tips and tricks`